 Why Use a Deck Brightener?

 Proper wood preparation is essential for maintaining a deck’s longevity and appearance.
-Cleaning and staining every year or two help protect the wood from damaging elements like UV rays, moisture, and foot traffic.
+Cleaning and staining every year or two helps protect the wood from damaging elements like UV rays, moisture, and foot traffic.
 However, one of the most common reasons for deck stain failure is improper surface preparation.

 Even after using a deck cleaner or wood stripper, the wood’s pH can become unbalanced, making it difficult for stains to penetrate evenly.
 This is where a deck brightener becomes essential.
 A deck brightener neutralizes the pH after cleaning, restores the wood’s natural color, and opens the wood pores, allowing the stain to absorb more effectively.